EdutainmentLIVE/swf-theme/README.md

 Since all operations return another SwfColor class instance you will need to use `.val` at the end to return the calculated color value.

-This includes the raw color (remember this is also SwfColor class instance):
+This includes the raw color (remember this is also a SwfColor class instance):

 ```jsx
 import styled from 'styled-componets'